Technical Conference Presentations and Professional Development Courses are invited for the following areas:

 Submit a Proposal for either Technical Conference Presentations or Professional Development Courses:

 Submit a proposal for the presentation that includes an approximate 300-word abstract/summary of the presentation.
 Please include what the audience will learn from the presentation, and who will benefit from attending the presentation.
-All proposals for Technical Conference Presentations and Professional Development Courses are due on or before December 5, 2022.
+The focus of this presentation may not be commercial in nature.
+Promotion of specific company, products, or services is not permitted, in accordance with IPC’s Non-Commercialism Policy.
+Use generic names instead of trademark or brand names.

 Submit a Proposal